rubyworks/rulebow/demo/03_runner/01_applying_rules.md

 Given a @system and a @ruleset defined with a simple state:

-    state :simple do
+    def simple
       true
     end

-    rule simple do
+    rule :simple do
       assert true
     end